TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2019-10-20-arkscript.md

 ## How to Run Solution

 For Linux users, first download the ark-linux64.zip and the lib.zip.
 More info about different OSs on the Superfola github page linked below.

-Or If you want to skip the hassle, just go to any online editor to give this a try.
+Go to ArkScript/releases and download the latest one corresponding to your operating system.
+If you want to install it system-wide, see the wiki, otherwise just unzip the archive wherever you want, open a terminal and launch Ark --repl --lib ./lib (to tell it the lib isn't installed system-wide).
+It will start an ArkScript interpreter where you can type in the code given above.

 ---

 #### References